 - Using too many different font styles and/or font sizes

-If you need help with any of your email marketing or general marketing needs for your dispensary, Alpine IQ is here for you.
+If you need help with any of your email marketing or general marketing needs for your business, Alpine IQ is here for you.

-We have a wide range of AI-powered marketing solutions that are specially created for cannabis brands — from email and SMS/MMS marketing, message delivery assurance, native ads, push notifications (native or browser), and down to loyalty and referral programs.
+We have a wide range of AI-powered marketing solutions that are specially created for retailers and brands — from email and SMS/MMS marketing, message delivery assurance, native ads, push notifications (native or browser), and down to loyalty and referral programs.

 Visit us at https://alpineiq.com/ to learn more!